ipfs-shipyard/js-crypto-key-composer/README.md

 }
 ```

-The parameters may be omitedif you don't need to tweak them.
+The parameters may be omited if you don't need to tweak them.
 In that case, you may express the example above like so:

 ```js
 {